ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/postgres/cluster/create.md

       --cores int                 The number of CPU cores per instance.
-Minimum: 1 (default 2) -D, --datacenter-id string      The unique ID of the Datacenter to connect to your cluster (required) -P, --db-password string        Password for the initial postgres user (required) -U, --db-username string        Username for the initial postgres user.
+Minimum: 1 (default 2) -D, --datacenter-id string      The unique ID of the Datacenter to connect to your cluster (required) -P, --db-password string        Password for the initial postgres user (required) -U, --db-username string        EnvUsername for the initial postgres user.
 Some system usernames are restricted (e.g. postgres, admin, standby) (required)
   -f, --force                     Force command to execute without user input -h, --help                      Print usage
   -I, --instances int             The number of instances in your cluster (one master and n-1 standbys).
 Minimum: 1.
 Maximum: 5 (default 1)